In this article

 For example, did you know that an estimated 57,000 individuals in the UK have been barred from working with children or adults?
 Or that around half of these committed crimes so serious that they were barred automatically?

 The DBS check will look for any convictions, cautions, reprimands, warnings or other reasons why an individual shouldn’t do a certain role.
-Their service also keeps a record of who is unsuitable for working with certain vulnerable groups and can help investigate if they receive a ‘red flag’ from an employer.
+Their service also keeps a record of who is unsuitable for working with certain vulnerable groups and can help investigate further where they receive a ‘red flag’ from an employer.

 We’ve created this article to explain more about the DBS checks including why they were introduced, who needs one and how you apply.
 We’ll also tackle some of our most frequently asked questions about these checks including their cost, which documents are required, how long they last, and so on.